lvidarte/generic-api/README.md

 ### POST method

-The header `Content-Type: application/json` is not necessary, the api assume you are sending jsons.
+The header `Content-Type: application/json` is not necessary, the api assumes you are sending jsons.

     $ curl localhost:5000/points -d '{"x": 1, "y": 2}'
     {